Science & Tech Editor

 Although Venoco, a Houston-based company, operates Platform Holly, Plains All American is responsible for the operational efficiency of these pipelines.
 On May 19th, 2015, one of these pipelines burst.

-140,000 gallons of oil being transported from Platform Holly through this pipeline entered the ocean near Refugio beach.
+140,000 gallons of oil being transported from Platform Holly through this pipeline entered the ocean near Refugio State Beach.
 This event impacted both the UCSB community and the local ecosystems’ well-being.

 Oil slicks on the surface of the water and tar-covered sand restricted public access to nearby beaches for two months for public safety concerns.
 In addition, over 200 birds and 50 marine mammals were killed as a result of an inhabitable environment.